prasads-tech/prasads-tech/README.md

 - 👋 I’m Prasad J.
 - 👀 I’m interested in developement
-- 🌱 I’m currently exploring blockchain
+- 🌱 I’m currently exploring
 - 💞️ I’m looking to collaborate on tech products
 - 📫 How to reach me @prasads-tech